cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

   https://trello.com/b/dmD8yGCX
   ```

+2. Create New Card in 'Next Actions' to reflect upcoming tasks
+    * Add a description of the task.
+    * Add a due date, if relevant.

-2. Move chosen card into 'In Progress' to notify team members.
+3. Move chosen card into 'In Progress' to notify team members.
+    * Either drag or change list from the card description page.

+4. Join the card you are working on

 ### Typical Local Development Workflow with Docker: